 - What the tenant must do, according to Oklahoma law, after the notice period is over

-There are various eviction notice types depending on the violation the tenant has committed.
+There are various notice types depending on the violation the tenant has committed.

 Nonpayment of Rent

 A landlord must serve the tenant with a 5-Day Notice to Quit for failure to pay rent.
 The written notice simply tells the tenant that they must pay all past due rent in 5 days or else they must move out of the rental unit.
 If the tenant pays the process doesn't need to continue.
-If they don't pay rent or move out within the stipulated time, the landlord can proceed with the eviction process.
+If they don't pay rent or move out within the stipulated time, the landlord can begin legal eviction process.

-Here, according to the eviction law in Oklahoma, a landlord must serve the tenant with a 15-Day Notice to Comply.
+Here, according to Oklahoma eviction laws, a property owner must serve the tenant with a 15-Day Notice to Comply.
 The notice gives the tenant a maximum of 10 days to resolve the issue or else move out after the 15 days are over.
 Some of the lease violations that fall into this category that allow a landlord to evict a tenant include excessive property damage, exceeding the rental unit, and keeping an unauthorized pet.
+If the tenant doesn't resolve the issue, the landlord can file an eviction lawsuit.

 These are serious violations of the lease agreements.
 Oklahoma laws don't require a landlord to give a written notice to the tenant regarding this.
 The landlord can proceed with the eviction of a tenant immediately once they have become aware of it.